LiannevW/pwa-angular/README.md

 # PwaAngularApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4 to learn about PWA.
+The cities components uses firebase, the dogs component uses a open dogs endpoint.

 ## Development server